 College coaches then follow up with a personal visit to games and practices. they will always want to see a player train and play and know the background and habits of a player. what will this player be like when they join a college program? how do they practice? do they train well? are the interested in the game? will they excel? do they have the desire and dedication and aptitude for self improvement (remember there a tonne of NCAA restrictions that prevent college coaches from 'forcing' players to even practice! to improve once in the door? getting into a program and staying in are 2 different things.

-College ID and summer camps Excellent way for coaches to see players for extended period of time; these camps allow colleges to be creative with NCAA recruiting rules re: recruiting. its a great way for college coaches to get to know the players' personality. coachability, attitude (towards teammates, coaches etc) and training habits; excellent way for players to see the campus and get a feel for the environs and meet the staff).
+Excellent way for coaches to see players for extended period of time; these camps allow colleges to be creative with NCAA recruiting rules re: recruiting. its a great way for college coaches to get to know the players' personality. coachability, attitude (towards teammates, coaches etc) and training habits; excellent way for players to see the campus and get a feel for the environs and meet the staff).
 Do not attend an ID camp without consulting with PSV Union to check if it the right fit for you.
 Generally its not advisable to attend ID camps until after Freshman year.

-Tournaments Hit and miss.
-You may play well, or not; Coaches may not see your best performances;You may even not be on the field. they may not even be there- A good place to get 'seen' but you will still need personal references and you will likely be told to attend ID camps and they will follow up more scouting.
-Tell college coaches which tournament youre going to here.
+Hit and miss.
+You may play well, or not; Coaches may or may not see your best performances;You may even not be on the field when they are watching- they may not even be there- A good place to get 'seen' but you will still need personal references and you will likely be told to attend their ID camps and they will tell you they will follow up with more scouting.

-Video Supplement Be very careful with what you choose to send.
+Be careful with what you upload.
 Make sure you coordinate with the PSV Director of Coaching to see if your video is going to get you the positive response you are seeking.
 Most videos are made poorly and can hurt, rather than help, your chances.
-Coaches know every editing trick in the book.
-Videos rarely work unless they are very well done.
-Research thoroughly before sending out any film.
-Join Pass2me.com Premium Services College Networking Here
+College coaches know every editing trick in the book.
+Videos rarely work unless they are very well filmed & edited.
+Research thoroughly before sharing film.
+Do not send more than 2-3 mins of highlights.